Ostyantic/Ten-Thousand/README.md

 1) Handle calculating score for dice roll
 2) Handle rolling dice
 3) Use ChatGPT to help write code blocks and document your prompts and the responses.
+4) Handle allowing user to set aside dice for each roll
+5) Handle banking of current score or rolling again
+6) Handle tracking of total score
+7) handling tracking of current round

 #### To initialize